 Obviously, a heavier recoil will also fatigue the shooter faster.

-Back to our comparison, the recoil of the 6.5 Grendel is lesser than the .308.
-This means when you use the Grendel, you will have more attention to shot placement.
-And if you’re shooting in close quarters, a lighter recoil helps in quick and accurate shots.
+In this aspect, the recoil of the 6.5 Grendel is less than the .308.
+This means that when you use the Grendel, you will have more attention to shot placement.
+And if you’re shooting in close quarters, a lighter recoil helps in quick and accurate shots as well.

-The recoil of the 308 is double that of the 6.5 Grendel.
+In comparison, the recoil of the .308 is double that of the 6.5 Grendel.
 This may ruin the shot for you, even if you have perfect aim.
-If you’re just learning how to fire a rifle , the high recoil would tire you faster and you would not be able to practice more.
+If you’re just learning how to fire a rifle , the high recoil would tire you faster and may hinder you from getting in more practice.

 Now, this is where the 6.5 Grendel vs 308 debate reaches its biggest difference.
 The two cartridges are very different when it comes to their sectional density, which is essentially how “long and thin” or “short and fat” a bullet is.
-This would affect their terminal ballistics.
+This affects their terminal ballistics.

 Basically, the 6.5 Grendel is the long and thin bullet, while the 308 is the short and fat one.
 Because the 6.5 Grendel is lighter and smaller, it penetrates your target better than something with a poor sectional density like the 308.

-When we tried to actually test both cartridges for ballistics, their velocity is almost the same.
+When we actually tested both cartridges for ballistics, their velocity is almost the same.
 The 308 does start out faster by 100fps, but the results remain the same because the 6.5 Grendel is more aerodynamic.

 That said, you wouldn’t experience much of a difference when you try both the 6.5 Grendel and the 308 in long-range shooting.
 For close range shooting, we also compared the 5.7 VS 9mm here.

 Generally speaking, a shorter barrel bears more accuracy than a longer barrel.
 Shorter ones are also easier to balance and maneuver, so it’s something that many shooters consider as well.

 As mentioned, the 6.5 Grendel is more aerodynamic.
-It gains its velocity fast, similar to the SPC, and this is revealed in our ballistics test as well.
+It gains its velocity fast, similar to the SPC, and this is revealed in our ballistics test, too.